mrdmnd/streamgeo/README.md

 * Performance benchmarks!
 SO FAST!

+### Distance metrics and projections

+Because we assume input trajectories are generally "short" and do not span much of the earth, `streamgeo` makes the "planar earth" approximation for distance computation: distance between points is not computed with the haversine formula, but rather the standard "euclidean distance" squared in degree-space.
+This is done to minimize the number of trigonometric function invocations calls we would have to do for more accurate distance math, as these are generally slow.
+Indeed, for many of our intended / support use cases, callers don't need the actual distance between objects, and an approximation is acceptable.
+In general, for most applications, a log-convex metric such as "squared euclidean distance" is sufficient.

+The fundamental unit in `streamgeo` is not the meter, but the degree.
+At the equator (lat = 0), one degree of longitude is approximately 111.321 km.
+At the poles (lat = 90.0), one degree of longitude is zero meters.

+We assume the earth is spherical (though it really is ellipsoidal) so one degree of latitude is functionally 111km everywhere.

 ## Storage Formats / IO / Serialization
 At Strava, the primary source-of-truth storage format for our streams are